Speedstor/sswiki/README.md

     - If they get more than 200 likes, or 2k views, on 3 of the videos, they get to upload five more, and publish five more.
 <br/>

+## Problem it solves
+- engineering information on Google is unreliable but useful.

 ## :blue_book: Brief Documentation

 ### Directory Structure